Advanced Certificate Student Handbook

 Resident students wishing to have meals during the weekend must sign in by 6:30 p.m. the day before the meal.

-Those who have not signed up may still opt to participate in a meal (subject to immediate payment of the regular price for the meal, and subject to availability of food for the particular meal, as determined by the responsible member of the kitchen staff) and may then immediately sign up for any remaining meals for the weekend.
+Those who have not signed in in advance may still opt to participate in a meal (subject to immediate payment of the regular price for the meal, and subject to availability of food as determined by the responsible member of the kitchen staff).

 Opening Hours of the Dining Room

 The dining room is only open during mealtimes and coffee breaks.
-For reasons of hygiene, the dining room may not be used as a lounge outside those times.
+For hygiene reasons, the dining room may not be used as a common room outside those times.

 Quiet Time